KangLin/RabbitCommon/README.md

         - BUILD_ADMINAUTHORISER: build admin authoriser

 - Compilation notes:
-    Use Qtcreate compile for android in windows, It may appear that the dependent library could not be found.
+    Use Qtcreate compile for android in windows
+    - qmake.
+It may appear that the dependent library could not be found.

        Don't find D:\Source\build-RabbitCommon-Android_for_armeabi_v7a_Clang_Qt_5_12_4_for_Android_ARMv7-Debug\bin\libRabbitCommon.so
        move libRabbitCommon.so ..\bin\libRabbitCommon.so